Chicken Egg Color Chart by Breed | Complete Guide

 Factors That Influence Egg Appearance

-The appearance of chicken eggs can be affected by several factors, which might include the breed of the chicken, their diet, and even their living environment.
+Several factors can affect the appearance of chicken eggs, including the breed of the chicken, its diet, and even its living environment.

 Breed plays a significant role because each type of chicken often lays a specific color of egg.
 For example, Leghorns are known for laying white eggs, while Orpingtons typically lay brown eggs.